 When considering the confusion matrices for the three scenarios (mRNA abundance, protein abundance, and combined), we found that many of the erroneous predictions arising from mRNA abundances alone were not that common when using protein abundances and vice versa (S5 and S6 Figs).
-For example, when using mRNA abundances, many conditions were erroneously predicted as being exponential phase, glycerol, base Mg2+, base Na+, or as stationary phase, glucose, base Mg2+, high Na+; these particular predictions were rare or absent when using protein abundances.
+For example, when using mRNA abundances, many conditions were erroneously predicted as being exponential phase, glycerol, base Mg2+, base Na+; or as stationary phase, glucose, base Mg2+, high Na+; these particular erroneous predictions were rare or absent when using protein abundances.
 By contrast, when using protein abundances, several conditions were erroneously predicted as being stationary phase, glycerol, base Mg2+, base Na+, and these predictions were virtually absent when using mRNA abundance data.
-For predictions made from the combined dataset, erroneous predictions unique to either mRNA or protein abundances were generally suppressed, and only those predictions that arose for both mRNA and protein abundances individually remained present in the combined dataset (S7 Fig).
+For predictions made from the combined dataset, erroneous predictions unique to either mRNA or protein abundances were suppressed, and only those predictions that arose for both mRNA and protein abundances individually remained present in the combined dataset (S7 Fig).

 Prediction accuracy differs between environmental features

-We also assessed the sources of inaccuracy in our models.
-As previously noted, the majority of incorrect predictions differed by only a single factor.
-The environmental features that accounted for most of these single incorrect predictions were Mg2+ concentration for the protein-only data and carbon sources for mRNA-only data.
-Moreover, growth phase (e.g. exponential, stationary, late-stationary) is not strictly an environmental variable and using this as a feature may partially skew our results if the goal is to predict strictly external conditions.
+We next assessed the sources of inaccuracy in our models.
+As previously noted, the majority of incorrect predictions differed by only a single factor (S4 Fig).
+The environmental features that accounted for most of these single incorrect predictions were Mg2+ concentration for the protein-only data and carbon source for mRNA-only data.
+Despite the importance of growth phase to macromolecular abundances, we reasoned that growth (e.g. exponential, stationary, late-stationary) is not an environmental variable and using this as a feature may partially skew our results if the goal is to predict strictly external conditions.

 We thus trained and tested separate models using only exponential or only stationary phase datasets and asked to what extent these models could predict the remaining 3 environmental features (carbon source, [Mg2+], and [Na+]).
 We found that prediction accuracy was consistently better for models trained on exponential-phase samples compared to models trained on stationary-phase samples, irrespective of the machine-learning algorithm used or the data source (mRNA, protein abundances, or both) (Fig 6).
 This observation implies that E. coli gene expression patterns during stationary phase are less indicative of the external environment compared to cells experiencing exponential growth.
-A notable caveat is that we have fewer stationary phase samples and this decrease in accuracy may partially be due to the size of the training dataset.
-Even despite the lower accuracies, however, predictive accuracy from models trained solely on stationary phase cells was still much higher than random expectation, illustrating that quiescent cells retain a unique signature of the external environment for the conditions studied.
+Despite the lower accuracies, however, predictive accuracy from models trained solely on stationary phase cells was still much higher than random expectation, highlighting the fact that quiescent cells retain a unique signature of the external environment for the conditions studied.

 To better understand which conditions were the most problematic to predict, we constructed models to predict only individual features rather than the entire set of 4 features.
-When making predictions based on mRNA abundances only, models were most accurate in predicting growth phase and least accurate for carbon source, with Mg2+ and Na+ concentration falling between these two extremes.
-By contrast, when making predictions based on protein abundances, the most predictable feature was carbon source, the least predictable was Mg2+ concentration, and Na+ concentration and growth phase fell in-between these two extremes (Fig 7, S8 Fig).
-Finally, for the combined mRNA and protein abundance dataset, we found that accuracy for carbon source and Mg2+ concentration generally fell between the accuracies observed using mRNA and protein abundances individually.
-By contrast, accuracies for the Na+ concentration and growth phase were generally as good as—or better than—the prediction accuracies of the individual datasets (S9 Fig).
+This is an easier task when compared to predicting all 4 dimensions simultaneously, and this ease is reflected in the relatively accurate confusion matrices that we observed (S8 Fig).
+For predictions based on mRNA abundances only, models were most accurate in predicting growth phase and least accurate for carbon source, with Mg2+ and Na+ concentration falling between these two extremes.
+By contrast, for predictions based on protein abundances, the most predictable feature was carbon source, the least predictable was Mg2+ concentration with Na+ concentration and growth phase fell in-between these two extremes (Fig 7, S8 Fig).
+Finally, for the combined mRNA and protein abundance dataset, we found that accuracy for carbon source and Mg2+ concentration fell between the accuracies observed using mRNA and protein abundances individually.
+By contrast, accuracies for the Na+ concentration and growth phase were as good as—or better than—the prediction accuracies of the individual datasets (S9 Fig).
 Together, these findings highlight that mRNA and protein abundances differ in their ability to discriminate between particular environmental conditions.